shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `findBy(field: string, value: any): EnumItemClass | undefined`

-Find an enum member by a specific field and its value.
-Returns the enum member object if found, otherwise returns `undefined`.
+Find an enum item by a specific field and its value.
+Returns the enum item object if found, otherwise returns `undefined`.

 The `field` parameter can be one of the built-in fields: `key`, `value`, `label`, or any custom field defined in the enum.